Volumetrics-io/.github/profile/README.md

 Welcome to Volumetrics ~

 Important links:
-- [create.mrjs.io](https://create.mrjs.io/) - Create something using our api!
+- [Creation Sandbox](https://docs.mrjs.io/create/) - Create something using our api!
 - [MRjs landing page / demos](https://mrjs.io/) - Our one stop shop for 'about mrjs' with high def curated and community created demos :D
-- [documentation](https://docs.mrs.io) - documentation, onboarding, js-api, and more!
+- [documentation](https://docs.mrjs.io) - documentation, onboarding, js-api, and more!
 - [mrjs-dev-examples](https://examples.mrjs.io/) - the examples from the main mrjs repo used as dev explainers and for testing purposes
 - [volumetrics.io](https://volumetrics.io) - our website landing page: blog posts, youtube links, etc